The Centre for Human Bioethics offers three units in Bioethics at undergraduate level at both Clayton and Caulfield campuses:

 - ATS2637 The human body and the international marketplace (formerly CHB2100 / CHB3100 / INT2180 / INT3180)

 These units have been designed to be suitable for students from outside the Arts Faculty as well as for Arts students.
 They may be of particular interest to students in the biological sciences, medicine, nursing, health science, law, or other disciplines which relate to science, medicine and/or social policy.
 They also provide an opportunity for students to gain an introduction to philosophy in an applied context.

-For details about completing at minor, you should see the Area of Study site at:
+For details about completing a Minor in Bioethics, which is available to both Clayton and Caulfield students, you should see the Bioethics Area of Study website.

 For more information about studying at undergraduate level, please contact the Bioethics Undergraduate Coordinator via email@example.com.